Introducing: Social Justice for Beginners Workshops

 As a media arts organization, we try to integrate creative elements into our sessions!
 This may include collage-making, drawing, origami, poetry writing, and other forms of art we can do in a virtual environment.

 We also play lots of games!
-These are workshops, not lectures, so you can expect lots of fun, hands-on activities :)
+These are workshops, not lectures, so you can expect lots of fun and hands-on activities.

 I’m interested in your workshops but I’m not a youth.